-You're at the ER when you get the news: The tumble your kid took on his bike or that slip on the sports field left him with a broken bone.
+You're at the ER when you get the news: The tumble your kid took on their bike or that slip on the sports field left them with a broken bone.
 There are several ways to treat it, but a lot depends on the type of fracture, how severe it is, and your child's age.

 Splints and Casts